Cash flow forecast: what it is and how to create one

 Example of a cash flow projection

-How do you analyse a cash flow projection?
+How to analyse a cash flow projection

 Analyse your projection by examining three key measures:

-• Net cash flow: Check whether cash increased or decreased during each period
+- Net cash flow: Check whether cash increased or decreased during each period.

-• Forecast accuracy: Compare predictions to actual results and identify estimation errors
+- Forecast accuracy: Compare predictions to actual results and identify estimation errors.

-• Monthly refresh: Review and update your forecast at month-end
+- Review and update your forecast at month-end

-• Remove completed period: Drop the month that just finished
+- Drop the month that just finished

-• Add new period: Extend the forecast by one additional month
+- Extend the forecast by one additional month

-• Adjust existing forecasts: Update remaining months based on new information
+- Update remaining months based on new information

 Cash flow forecast templates and tools